-The Spanish Imperfect Tense (“Pretérito Imperfecto”) is one of the several past tenses used in Spanish to talk about the past.
+The Spanish Imperfect Tense (“Pretérito Imperfecto”) is one of the several tenses used in Spanish to talk about the past.

 Its conjugation is very easy, actually the easiest of all tenses.
 The reason is, there are only three irregular verbs!
 That is so rare in Spanish, it deserves a celebration 🙂

-For the regular verbs, we divide them in two groups: the verbs whose infinitive ends in “-ar”, and the rest (“-er”, “-ir”).
+For the regular verbs, we divide them in two groups: the verbs with infinitive ending in “-ar”, and the rest (ending in “-er”, “-ir”).

-The trick is, for the verbs in “-ar”, you have to think “-aba”, because all persons contain that group of letters.
+- For the verbs ending in “-ar”, you have to think “-aba”, because all persons contain that in their conjugation.

-And for the rest of the verbs, you have to think “-ía”, because again, all persons contain it.
+- For the the verbs in “-er”, “-ir”, you have to think “-ía”, because again, all persons contain it.

-Have you notice that the first person and the third are exactly the same?
+Have you notice that the conjugation for the first person singular and the third person singular is exactly the same?
 That happens for all verbs in Imperfect, also for the 3 irregulars which we will see now.

 The only three irregular verbs are “ser”, “ir”, and “ver”:

 ** Imperfect of “hay” = “había”

 One last thing: The Imperfect conjugation for “hay” (“there is, there are”) is “había” (“there was, there were”)

 Ayer había un hombre muy raro en la fiesta = Yesterday there was a ver strange guy at the party.

 Había muchas plantas en mi casa = There were a lot of plants in my house.

 I understood the conjugation.
 But WHEN should I use the Imperfect Tense?